 movies, this one follows a cursed patient in a hospital and all the usual hauntings that surround her.
 Exactly what you'd expect with no new ground broken.

 aka Ju-On: Shiroi rojo / Ju-On: Old Lady in White Rotten Tomatoes = - / 40

 Personal = 6.1 Links Updated Oct 4, 2019

 A companion film to Ju-On: Black Ghost (see above), this one was pretty good.
 The cursed old lady is quite nightmarish and I had a feeling of dark dread throughout the film.
 Best of the Ju-on mythos after

 Metal: A Headbanger's Journey

 Excellent documentary detailing the history and culture of metal music - how's it's impacted society and changed the world.
 Quite a lot of attention is also devoted to explaining and defining the various metal sub-genres.
-Very well put together making it both a treat for headbangers and an informative glimpse into the metal sub-culture for those who are not.
+Very well put together making it both a treat for headbangers (even the closet variety, like me) and an informative glimpse into the metal sub-culture for those who are not.

 Ju-On: The Beginning of the End